Usearus/foli-2023/README.md

   - Name, Role, Notes
 - Open/Close Sheets bar
 - Letter style button to change format of sheet to printer friendly version
-- ChatGPT API Right Sidebar
+- ChatGPT API
+  - Sidebar
   - Prompts dropdown to start off with
   - Settings button that shows what info is prefilled from preferences
   - Add sheet from GPT button